bitovi/hatchify/docs/react/hatchedReact.components.empty.md

 API Reference docs for the Hatchify Empty component.
 Learn more about props.

-The `Empty` is used to customize what is displayed when the Hatchify `DataGrid` has no records to display.
+The `DataGrid.Empty` is used to customize what is displayed when the Hatchify `DataGrid` has no records to display.

 ## Import